Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**15 JUNE**
+Writting the literature review.

+**14 JUNE**
+Writting the literature review.

+**13 JUNE**
+Searching for more references in "Design elements".
+Fishined the Integration of gerenal questionnaire result.

+**12 JUNE**
+Afteroon off.
+Rest of the day drafting the outline of Literature Reivew 2.0.

 **11 JUNE**
 Attended "effective research" class in the morning.
 Prepare for the second round of questionnaire.
 Switch the main question from "storytelling" to "design elements".